 Debt-to-income ratio is how much of your income is spent on debt payments every month.
 This is what lenders look at when determining how much debt you can responsibly take on.
 If income is a determining factor in your application, this ratio will play an important part in deciding whether you will be approved.

 Ways a Personal Loan Can Be Helpful While Unemployed

-When you’re unemployed, there are some expenses that you can cut from your budget to try and save costs.
-However, certain financial obligations aren’t that easy to cut from the budget, such as:
+When you're unemployed, you may be able to cut some expenses from your budget to try to reduce expenses.
+However, certain financial obligations aren't that easy to cut from the budget, such as:

 - Insurance premiums

 A personal loan can act to bridge your finances until you're on your feet again and can pay for these items out of your regular income.
 Lenders also offer emergency loans and same-day loans that can help cover urgent costs if needed.

 Best Loans for the Unemployed

 If you've crunched the numbers and decided a personal loan is the right fit for you, the next step is to find the right lender for your situation.
 Here are some of the best personal loans for unemployed borrowers.

 - Best for Bad Credit: Upgrade